 A teenager struggling to be accepted by toxic social peers.
-The ghostly reappearance of ancestors offering guidance and perspective.
-The unheard stories of three extraordinary women deemed unremarkable by their social conventions.
+The ghostly reappearance of ancestors offers guidance and perspective.
+The unheard stories of three extraordinary women were deemed unremarkable by their social conventions.

-How marvellous it would be to essentially go back in time, meet the women of your family past and hear their stories, knowing they are there to help you face your present-day challenges.
+How marvellous it would be to go back in time essentially, meet the women of your family past and hear their stories, knowing they are there to help you face your present-day challenges.

 Throughout a 1920s-styled dinner that Ellie is invited to join, we learn that Ellie is descended from each of these three women, and the untold stories of these remarkable women gradually unfold.

-The excellence of Unexpected Companions means that through the telling of their stories we develop an insight into the characters of each of Ellie's ancestors.
-Unexpected Companions isn’t simply a recitation of their lives, but often a wistful reflection on past events and past lives.
+The excellence of Unexpected Companions means that through telling their stories, we develop an insight into the characters of each of Ellie's ancestors.
+Unexpected Companions isn’t simply a recitation of their lives but often a wistful reflection on past events and past lives.

 The author comments;

-'I wanted to give these woman a voice and have them tell their stories because they were too busy with other cares to talk about themselves when they were alive.'
+'I wanted to give these women a voice and have them tell their stories because they were too busy with other cares to talk about themselves when they were alive.'

 Nicole Stout also includes the three women’s family trees at the beginning of the book and adds traditional family recipes mentioned in the novel at the end.
 This enhances the authenticity of the stories and highlights her personal connection to the three characters.

-If you like a tale of family history, combined with benign haunting, rooted in the challenges of the modern-day, then you will certainly enjoy Unexpected Companions.
+If you like a tale of family history combined with benign haunting rooted in modern-day challenges, then you will certainly enjoy Unexpected Companions.